 Editor’s note: Originally published November 2018.
-Updated for 2020 with remote parent-teacher conference tips.
+Updated for 2020 and 2021 with remote parent-teacher conference tips.

-Many parents’ involvement in their kids’ education is more hands-on this year, so the parent-teacher conference may be more important than ever, even though you can’t meet face to face.
+This is a very important meeting.
 Use it as a chance to get both your child’s and teacher’s view on how things are going.
 Point out what you see as weak spots, get concrete ideas on how you can be supportive and make sure the lines of communication are open.

 Seattle Public Schools has put out a tipsheet for parents preparing for their fall 2020 conferences.